Welthungerhilfe/ChildGrowthMonitor/README.md

 An accurate prediction of the height of a human is priority number one.
 Goal is to do an 99,5% accurate prediction, so that we can measure a child of 100cm height with an error of +/- 5mm.

 To reconstruct a 3d model of a child or of the skeleton is a non-trivial task using multiple point clouds of a moving child.
-Using a single point cloud probably won't be accurate enough.
+Using a single point cloud isn't accurate enough.

-A promising approach could be to input the point clouds, the device pose for camera position and rgb video into a neural networks, to do preprocessing or get the result.
+A promising approach is to input the point clouds, the device pose for camera position and rgb video into different neural networks, to do preprocessing or get the result.

 Helpful research has been done in
 - 3d point cloud segmentation through labeling the points